bgonzalezbustamante/local-gov-indicators/README.md

 ## Metadata and Preservation

-This TBC is stored with version control on a GitHub repository.
-Furthermore, a Digital Object Identifier (DOI: TBC) is provided by TBC.
+This data is stored with version control on a GitHub repository.
+Furthermore, a Digital Object Identifier is provided by Zenodo.
+The structure of the repository is detailed below.

 WIP

+X directories and XX files.

+In addition, this README file in Markdown (MD) format provides specific information to ensure the reusability of the data.

-## Store and Backup
+## Storage

-The GitHub repository has controlled access with Two-Factor Authentication (2FA) with two physical USB security devices (Bastián González-Bustamante, [ORCID iD 0000-0003-1510-6820](https://orcid.org/0000-0003-1510-6820)).
-Both USB keys issue one-time passwords to generate a cryptographic authentication FIDO2 and U2F.
+The GitHub repository has controlled access with Two-Factor Authentication (2FA) with two physical USB security devices (Bastián González-Bustamante, [ORCID iD 0000-0003-1510-6820](https://orcid.org/0000-0003-1510-6820)) and a mobile application (Diego Aguilar, [ORCID iD 0000-0003-4531-5922](https://orcid.org/0000-0003-4531-5922)).
+USB devices and the mobile application issue one-time passwords to generate a cryptographic authentication FIDO2 and U2F.

-WIP

 ## Getting Started

 ### Software

+We use R version 4.1.0 (2021-05-18) -- "Camp Pontanezen".

+Required R libraries are: WIP.

+We recommend that users import the data directly using the code below or, if they wish, run exploratory data analysis code from the root directory using the R project "**e-gov-index.Rproj**".

+### Import Data

+#### R Code

+WIP

+#### Python Code

 WIP